Alexartx/UnityBuildMetricsPlugin/Documentation~/ci-cd/overview.md

 # CI/CD Integration Overview

-Build Metrics integrates seamlessly with all major CI/CD platforms through a simple environment variable.
+Build Metrics integrates with GitHub Actions and other CI/CD platforms through command line arguments or environment variables.

 ## How It Works